couchbaselabs/tuqtng/docs/impl.md

 #### Fast Count optimization disabled

 We implemented an optimization to perform fast COUNT() queries.
-Unforunately we also later found out that the "total_rows" field returned by the view engine can be wrong during a rebalance operation.
+Unfortunately we also later found out that the "total_rows" field returned by the view engine can be wrong during a rebalance operation.
 There seemed to be no easy way to know for sure that a rebalance was occurring at the same time we read the "total_rows" field, so we disable this optimization.  (the code is there but commented out)

 ### Developer Commands